aikubo/aikubo.github.io/src/resume/Experience/scripps.md

 start: "DECEMBER 2015"
 finish: "JUNE 2017"
 order: "5"
+about: "Worked in a clean lab to measure highly siderophile elements and used equipment such as the LA-ICPMS to measure meteorite and basalt samples.
+Developed climate model to evaluate methane release from flood basalts.
+Advised by James Day."
 ---

-Worked in a clean lab to measure highly siderophile elements and used equipment such as the LA-ICPMS to measure meteorite and basalt samples.
-Developed climate model to evaluate methane release from flood basalts.
-Advised by James Day.